Okamon0427/Okamon0427/README.md

 # Hi there, I'm Takuto 👋
-### I'm working for iRestify as a Full Stack Developer, and also studying Software Engineering at Sheridan College.
+### I'm working for iRestify as a Associate Software Developer

 ```javascript
 const takuto = {